 However, if an American citizen knows beforehand that they will need to stay in the Philippines for over 30 days, then they will be required to obtain a visa before they travel to the country.

-The Philippine Government offers two main categories of visa for foreign nationals depending upon their reasons for visiting the country:
+The Philippine Government offers two main categories of visas for foreign nationals depending on their reasons for visiting the island nation:

 - Non-immigrant visas (for business, tourism, education or employment)

 - Immigrant visas (for permanent stays in the country).